riletan/promptz/memory-bank/progress.md

 ## Current Status

 The project is in active development with core functionality implemented.
-The focus is currently on enhancing the MCP integration and improving the landing page experience.
-The application is functional for basic prompt creation, browsing, and management.
+The current focus is on implementing the Project Rules feature and Popularity Tracking system.
+The MCP integration has been completed, and work is ongoing to improve the CI/CD pipeline.

 ## Next Milestones

-1. **Complete MCP Integration** - Target: TBD
+1. **Complete Project Rules Feature** - Target: TBD

-   - Finalize MCP page implementation
+   - Finalize data model and schema
+   - Implement CRUD operations
+   - Create UI components for browsing and managing rules
+   - Add download functionality

+2. **Complete Popularity Tracking** - Target: TBD

-   - Test with various MCP servers
+   - Update prompt model with new fields
+   - Implement interaction tracking
+   - Create scheduled job for popularity score calculation
-   - Document usage for users
+   - Add UI indicators for popular prompts

-2. **Landing Page Optimization** - Target: TBD
+3. **Enhance CI/CD Pipeline** - Target: TBD

-   - Complete benefits section
-   - Improve conversion flow
+   - Improve test coverage
-   - Enhance visual appeal

-3. **Prompt Discovery Enhancements** - Target: TBD
-   - Implement advanced filtering
-   - Add recommendations
-   - Optimize search performance
+   - Optimize workflow performance
+   - Add additional validation checks